junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam takes his laptop back, tapping the keyboard to search weird things or unusual death report in LA recently, which doesn't give much result.

 Dean shrugs.
 "I don't know, dude might just want some fun after that big fight with Amara?
-That's his way of a down time, perhaps?
-That's Lucifer we're talking about, who knows what he'd do or wouldn't?
-But that's the best lead we got so far, I say let's check it out.
+Too drained to do any killing anymore, so that's just his way of a down time, perhaps?
+Hell, that's Lucifer we're talking about, who knows what he'd do or wouldn't?
+I'd send him a basket for not dropping bodies.
+Anyway, that's the best lead we got so far, I say let's check it out.
 At the worst, we get some free beer in the festival.
 You in it with us, Cas?"

 Cas nods solemnly.
 "Of course."